 Expenses incurred by CMCC in the execution of a research proposal, if recoverable by grants, must be clearly accounted for.
 The two principal expenses to CMCC are those for personnel and overhead costs.
-Each must be appropriately expensed to the grant in question and credited to CMCC Research Development Fund to reflect the recovery of such funds.
+Each must be appropriately expensed to the grant in question and credited to one of CMCC's research development funds to reflect the recovery of such funds.